AnotherMelvin/KUOTER/README.md

 2. Zoom
 3. Youtube

-This is just a personal project to experiment with programming and disclaimer*, all of the data shown on the program is just an estimate and not an accurate result.
+This is just a personal project to experiment with programming and disclaimer*, all of the data shown in the program is just an estimate and not an accurate result.

 **Don't take all of the results and recommendations as a real guide.*